wxinix/Aimsun.MicroApi4D/README.md

  - Aimsun NG Objects Connection Interface Functions for accessing properties of Aimsun internal objects.
 These functions are usually prefixed with ANGConn, for example, ANGConnActivatePolicy;
  - Aimsun Kernel Interface Functions to retrieve other simulation run time information.
 These functions are usually prefixed with AKI, for example, AKIDetGetDensityAggregatedbyId.

 To use the utility functions exported by the Aimsun host, “a2kernel8.lib” and "acontrol8.lib" must be specified for the linker as the import lib should you use a C++ compiler.
 This means the MicroApi Dll will have an external dependency on both a2kernel8.dll and acontrol8.dll.
-However, for Delphi there is no need to specify import libs like in C/C++, since these two dependent DLLs will be loaded implicitly.
-This repository provides the Delphi porting of Aimsun MicroAPIs.
+However, for Delphi there is no need to specify import libs like in C/C++, since these two dependent Dlls will be loaded implicitly.
+This repository provides the Object Pascal (Delphi) bindings of Aimsun MicroApi.

 Read more at my blog https://blog.wupingxin.net, feel free to leave your comments.